zorgzappy/Data-Analysis-and-Machine-Learning-on-Electric-Vehicle-Dataset/README.md

 Analyzing a electric vehicle dataset for insights as to what vehicle would be the cheapest.

-**PLEASE NOTE, I didn't upload the pre-cleaned dataset because the file is too big.
-You can download it in the link listed below.
-I have attatched the cleaned version of the dataframe.**
+**PLEASE NOTE You can download dataset in the link listed below.
+I have attatched the cleaned version of the dataframe and a compressed version here.**

 ## Dataset